See what questions

 Read more about causes and Abnormal heart rhythm deaths.

 Rare heart condition often undiagnosed: The rare heart condition called long QT syndrome can lead to episodes of palpitations and rapid heartbeat.
-In rare cases, this undiagnosed condition can be...read more »
+In rare cases, this undiagnosed condition can...read more »

 Heart attack can be over-diagnosed: Although heart attack is often undiagnosed, leading to fatality, it can also be over-diagnosed.
-People become concerned that a condition is a heart...read more »
+People become concerned that a condition is a heart attack, whereas there...read more »

 Hypertension misdiagnosis common in children: Hypertension is often misdiagnosed in adults (see misdiagnosis of hypertension), but its misdiagnosis is even more likely in children.
-Some of the symptoms of hypertension that can be overlooked...read more »
+Some of the symptoms of hypertension that can be overlooked include chest pain, ...read more »

 Other ways to find a doctor, or use doctor, physician and specialist online research services: